 • Swedish investigators tracked a cohort of 47,921 women aged 30-49 for 13 years.
 In comparison to abstainers, light and moderate drinkers had a large reduction in risk of all-cause mortality.21

-• In China, doctors made a large study in of middle-aged men.
+• In China, doctors made a large study of middle-aged men.
 Those who drank in moderation had about 20% lower risk of all-cause mortality than abstainers.22

 Very Large Study

 • This study followed 7,735 middle-aged British men for 7.5 years.
 Those men who had one-half to six drinks per day had a 30% lower risk of all-cause mortality.
 That’s in comparison to non-drinkers.
-Those who had more than six drinks per day had a 10% lower risk than abstainers.29
+Yet those who had more than six drinks per day had a 10% lower risk than abstainers.29

 • A study in Japan followed 19,231 men aged 40 to 59 for seven years.
 Moderate drinkers had the lowest risk of all-cause death.34

-• Finnish analysts studied ten-year all-cause mortality in 1,112 men aged 55 to 74.
+• Finnish analysts studied ten-year all-cause death in 1,112 men aged 55 to 74.
 At follow-up, they found a J-shaped curve.
 Light and moderate drinkers had the lowest risk of death from any cause.
 In other words, such drinkers live longer.35

 • A French study followed 34,014 middle-aged men.
 It followed them for 10 to 15 years.
 Moderate wine drinkers (two to five glasses per day) had a 24-31% drop in all-cause death.39